Cambridge City Cemetery: Commonwealth War Graves Commission section

 The cemetery has a large Commonwealth War Graves Commission section; here are buried 1,008 servicemen and women from both World Wars, and is just one of six cemeteries in the United Kingdom with a large number of war graves.
 Over 180 of the graves date from World War I when the No.1 Eastern General Hospital was located in Cambridge.
 There are 829 service burials from World War II; three of the servicemen buried here are unknown.
+Also there are 10 war graves of other nationalities.